b0txec/gnth-auto-exec/README.md

 is the only thing needed for this

 in general the tools do run and work, i have not found any errors jet, but will keep working on them since i do use them myself

+to run this tool - ./main.sh // that runs the menu with the tools, but either way you can do ./'any-tool.sh'